 - During Enterprise PKS deployment, you configured a plan that implements Windows worker nodes.
 For information about creating a plan with Windows worker nodes, see Configure Plans in Deploy Enterprise PKS by Using the Configuration Wizard.

 - If you did not create a plan that uses Windows worker nodes when you deployed Enterprise PKS, or if you have upgraded Enterprise PKS Management Console from a version that did not support Windows worker nodes, you can use Enterprise PKS Management Console to reconfigure the plans of your existing deployment.
 For information about reconfiguring Enterprise PKS in the management console, see Reconfigure Your Enterprise PKS Deployment.

-vSphere Windows Server stemcells are not available on the Pivotal Network.
-You must create vSphere Windows Server stemcells either manually or by using Stembuild and your own Windows Server ISO.
+vSphere stemcells for Windows Server version 2019 are not available on the Pivotal Network.
+You must create Windows Server stemcells for vSphere by using Stembuild and your own Windows Server ISO.

-Create a Windows stemcell by following the instructions in Creating a Windows Stemcell for vSphere Manually or Creating a Windows Stemcell for vSphere Using stembuild (Beta).
+Create a Windows stemcell by following the instructions in Creating a Windows Stemcell for vSphere Using stembuild.

 After you have created your stemcell, you must upload it to Operations Manager and install it in BOSH.
 You can use either the Operations Manager interface or the Operations Manager CLI.
 These instructions describe how to upload and install the stemcell by using the Operations Manager interface.

 - Log in to Operations Manager.
 For information about how to log in to Operations Manager and the credentials to use, see Log In to the Operations Manager UI.